Probate Q&A Series

 • Obtain certified copies of the will and letters from the home-state probate court.

-• File a petition for ancillary probate in the North Carolina clerk of superior court.
+• File an application for ancillary probate with the North Carolina clerk of superior court.

-• Publish notice to creditors and file an inventory of the out-of-state property.
+• Publish notice to creditors and file an inventory of the North Carolina property.

 • File a final accounting and petition for discharge of the ancillary representative.